MasteryEducation/SecuritiesExamsMastery.ca/content/csc/14/1/index.md

 - [ ] To solely focus on the company’s stock price fluctuations.
 - [ ] To conduct comprehensive audits of regulatory compliance only.

-> **Explanation:** Company analysis blends both quantitative and qualitative perspectives to reveal a company’s strengths, weaknesses, and future prospects, arming investors with the information needed to make prudent decisions.
+> **Explanation:**( Company analysis blends both quantitative and qualitative perspectives to reveal a company’s strengths, weaknesses, and future prospects, arming investors with the information needed to make prudent decisions.)

----

 ### When evaluating a publicly traded Canadian company, which resource provides the most direct access to mandatory disclosures and filings?
 - [x] SEDAR (System for Electronic Document Analysis and Retrieval)